 Does a digital signature really seal an electronic document?

 Yes.
-Standard digital signatures “seal” documents:
+Based on international standards digital signatures “seal” documents:

 Providing evidence of user identity